wangqinNick/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user inputs `add -m CS2101` into raVI, as the user adds a module he's taking into the `ModuleManager`.
-The user keys in as many modules into raVI as they are taking.
+The user inputs `add -m CS2101` into ra.VI, as the user adds a module he's taking into the `ModuleManager`.
+The user keys in as many modules into ra.VI as they are taking.

 Step 3.
 Once the user attains a grade for the modules keyed in, he inputs `grade CS2101 4 A-` and grades all the other modules he has taken.